 • Target high volume, low competition keyword phrases as much as possible : The best options (especially for new bloggers) for keyword phrases to pursue are those that are fairly widely searched but have relatively low competition.

-• Use medium and long tail keywords : At this point in the life of the internet, it's hard to rank for just one keyword (and often not very useful either).
-In the early years of the Internet and Google, you might have been able to rank #XNUMX for a single word like blog , furniture ou parenthood .
-Today, there are far too many huge websites and great blog posts to easily rank for a single word.
-Instead, try ranking for a more specific keyword phrase (sometimes called a medium or long tail keyword) like: how to name a bloghow to start a bloghow to choose a blogging niche, blogging tools, and many other relevant phrases in my niche that deliver substantial amounts of relevant readers when all combined.
+• Use medium and long tail keywords At this stage in the internet's life, ranking for a single keyword is difficult (and often no longer very useful).
+In the early years of the internet and Google, you might have been able to rank first for a single word like blog , furniture ou parenthood Today, there are far too many huge websites and excellent blog posts to easily rank for a single word.
+Instead, try to rank for a more specific keyword phrase (sometimes called a mid-tail or long-tail keyword) such as: how to name a bloghow to start a bloghow to choose a blogging niche, blogging tools and many other relevant expressions in my niche that provide substantial amounts of relevant readers when all combined.

-• Think about the season and the region : the search volume for a given key phrase is rarely constant.
-Some keywords become popular for a while, only to fade later in the year.
-The same line of thinking can be used for regions around the world.
-What's popular in December may not be popular in March, and what's popular in California may not be great for Oklahoma residents.
-To better research these differences, you can use a free tool like Google Trends.
+• Think about the season and the region The search volume for a given keyword is rarely constant.
+Some keywords become popular for a while, only to gradually disappear later in the year.
+The same line of thinking can be applied to regions around the world.
+What's popular in December might not be in March, and what's frequently searched in California might not be very relevant to people in Oklahoma.
+To better understand these differences, you can use a free tool like Google Trends.

-After you've collected a selection of keyword phrases you want to write about, you can compile them into a blog planner (or editorial calendar) to plan when to write about them and publish your new SEO-optimized content.
+After collecting a selection of keyword phrases you want to write about, you can compile them into a blog planner (or editorial calendar) to plan when to write about them and publish your new SEO-optimized content.

 4. Leverage social media for your blog marketing

-Before I get into each social media platform (which we'll be doing soon), I want to start by making it very clear that I don't expect you to try to implement these blog marketing strategies on every website. social media.
+Before we delve into each social media platform (which we'll do shortly), I want to make it very clear that I don't expect you to try to implement these blog marketing strategies on every single social media site.
 In fact, you shouldn't.

 Developing a social media presence takes a lot of time and effort.
-So you should start by choosing only the one or two main platforms that your target audience spends the most time on and that you feel is the best opportunity to leverage your unique skills, strengths and experiences. to make as much noise as possible.
+Therefore, you should start by choosing only the one or two main platforms where your target audience spends the most time and which you believe offer the best opportunity to leverage your unique skills, strengths, and experience to generate the most buzz possible.

 Already image-heavy blogs like fashion, cooking or travel often do very well on Instagram.
 Blogs focused on technology, finance, and business can perform better on LinkedIn.
 Those promoting their blog to younger generations may need to learn how to use Snapchat or TikTok.